Annaly Capital Management And Yield Spread

 The major column for this chart is the one labeled "7 Year Swap Minus 7 Year Treasury".
 The blue coloring at the end of 2012 is there to indicate that the spread between the two had just fallen significantly.

-Analysts assumed that LIBOR rates would not fall under Treasury rates because hedges funds would immediately solve the problem with arbitrage trading.
-Unfortunately, that theory relied on the ability to borrow at the risk free rate with unlimited leverage.
+Analysts assumed that LIBOR rates would not fall under Treasury rates because hedge funds would immediately solve the problem with arbitrage trading.
+Unfortunately, that theory relied on the ability to borrow at the risk-free rate with unlimited leverage.
 Clearly, that is not the case.

 Economic theories are great in theory and the majority of them work fairly well.
-However, theories regarding borrowing at the risk free rate and theories that rely on perfect competition are ripe for errors because in the real world neither of those factors are frequently observed.
+However, theories regarding borrowing at the risk-free rate and theories that rely on perfect competition are ripe for errors because in the real world neither of those factors are frequently observed.

-So in late 2013 we saw a fairly thin spread and investors who expected the spread to widen would assume that the book value would gain in the near future.
+So in late 2013, we saw a fairly thin spread, and investors who expected the spread to widen would assume that the book value would gain in the near future.

 To an extent, they were right.
 The spreads did expand in the near future, but the Taper Tantrum in Q2 of 2013 smashed book value and overwhelmed the gains to book value from that spread getting wider.